jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 **During a Maintenance Window period**, the following statements are true:

 * No instance can be put in `draining` state or even shutdown by CloneSquad,
-	* As consequence, any instance started during the Maintenance Window period (manually through console or by the auto-scaler) remains up until end of the MW period,
+	* As consequence, any instance started during the Maintenance Window period (manually through console or by the auto-scaler) remains up until end of the MW period (and Spot Interrupted instances are replaced as usual during a Maintenance Period).
 * Managed EC2 instances MUST run a successfully registered SSM agent or will be considered as unhealthy otherwise (but won't be stopped until end of the Maintenance Window. cf. previous statement),
 * By default, all managed instances (Main fleet instances -including LightHouse ones- or subfleet instances) are started.
 In this default temporary configuration (i.e. with `ec2.schedule.desired_instance_count` set to `100%`), no unhealthy instance replacement is performed leading to full fleet stability.